 A hard court is a painted tennis court made of synthetic/acrylic layers on top of a concrete or asphalt foundation.
 It is one of the most common types of court surfaces, which also include clay and natural grass.

 Its popularity is greatly due to its low maintenance requirements.
-Unlike grass courts that need to be nurtured, cut, and watered regularly and clay courts which also require brushing, repainting, and watering, hard courts require little maintenance other than refinishing the surface from time to time.
+Unlike grass courts that need to be nurtured, cut, and watered regularly and clay courts that also require brushing, repainting, and watering, hard courts require little maintenance other than refinishing the surface from time to time.

 45. Head, Racket

 The top end of a tennis racket where contact with the tennis ball is made.
 The racket head is strung with strings through grommets and openings in the head beam.
 Racket heads can vary in size and shape, with standard, mid-size, mid-plus and oversize being most common.

-Racket head sizes are measure both in square inches and square millimeters.
+Racket head sizes are measured both in square inches and square millimeters.
 Generally speaking, the larger the head size, the more power a racket will produce.
 The most commonly used head sizes today are the mid-size and mid-plus since they offer the best combination of power and control.

 The term “hit” is used to describe the act of performing a shot in tennis.
 It can also refer to practicing the sport in a non-competitive setting.
 If a player says “let’s go hit”, they are looking to practice primarily their groundstrokes and potentially other shots as well.